osamaaAlmahameed/Crazy-Meal/README.md

 ## Live Site

-You can view the project here: [Live Link](https://crazy-meal.vercel.app/)
+You can view the project here: [Live for Demo](https://crazy-meal.vercel.app/)

 ## Report Questions